GamesCreed

 Samurai Riot: Definitive Edition is a fun, arcade-like, fantastical game that reaches far.

-In terms of the gameplay, the game is fast paced and intense.
+In terms of gameplay, the game is fast-paced and intense.
 The controls can be a little clunky, especially for players who are unfamiliar with titles of this genre.
 Though the controls eventually become easier and easier to manage.
 The two types of attack lend well to the ‘chess match’ style of trying to figure out how to remove enemies from the board in the most efficient fashion.

 The boss fights are interesting aspects of Samurai Riot.
 They have unique attacks that do massive damage and have some of the coolest aesthetics in the entire game.
-However, they can suffer the issue of simply being a damage sponge which can be okay, but when numerous bosses fall into this category it can become tedious.
+However, they can suffer the issue of simply being a damage sponge, which can be okay, but when numerous bosses fall into this category, it can become tedious.

 The thing that makes this game the most unique is the branching narrative.
-The game has 8 unique endings including a co-op ending that results in the two players battling out in PVP.
-This adds to the replay value of the game immeasurably or it would were the story good.
+The game has 8 unique endings, including a co-op ending that results in the two players battling out in PVP.
+This adds to the replay value of the game immeasurably, or it would were the story good.

 One thing I feel should be mentioned also is Samurai Riot’s soundtrack.
 It is arguably the game’s best quality besides the combat.
 Every instrument simply works.
-The music is energetic, dark and gritty all at the same time and it without a doubt enhances the experience of playing through the title, even more so as it pays its respects to the many games of the genre before it.
+The music is energetic, dark, and gritty all at the same time, and it without a doubt enhances the experience of playing through the title, even more so as it pays its respects to the many games of the genre before it.

 Despite the game’s flaws, I believe I can answer the question asked at the beginning of this review.
 Does this style of game still belong in this industry?
 If the titles are anything like Samurai Riot, then the answer is a resounding yes.

-Samurai Riot: Definitive Edition is available right now on Steam, Epic Games Store and Nintendo Switch.
+Samurai Riot: Definitive Edition is available right now on Steam, Epic Games Store, and Nintendo Switch.
 Here at GamesCreed, we cover everything gaming.
 From the latest news to stellar reviews, GamesCreed has you covered.

 3